(415) 474-3130 Info@ElectricTourCompany.com

 14. The park’s Japanese Tea Garden was built by Japanese immigrants as part of the 1894 California Midwinter International Exposition.

-15. The park’s AIDS Memorial Grove, which was established in 1991, is one of the first memorials dedicated to honoring those affected by the AIDS epidemic.
+15. The park’s National AIDS Memorial Grove, which was established in 1991, is one of the first memorials dedicated to honoring those affected by the AIDS epidemic.

 16. The park’s Academy of Sciences is home to a live colony of African penguins and the world’s largest indoor rainforest exhibit.